 - Unclear thinking

 What should I do if I think I have HIV or AIDS?

-If you think you are infected with HIV, if you've been exposed to someone whom you suspect or know to be HIV positive, or if you have symptoms, get tested and see your health care provider right away.
-The earlier you get tested and treated (if you are positive), the better.
-Getting treatment can slow down the progress of the HIV infection and may even prevent you from getting AIDS.
-Knowing your HIV status will also help you make decisions about protecting yourself and others.
+If you think you are infected with HIV, or have been exposed to someone whom you suspect or know to be HIV positive, or if you have symptoms, get tested and make an appointment with your health care provider right away.
+The earlier you get tested the sooner you can start medicine to control the virus.
+Getting treated early can slow down the progress of the HIV infection and may even prevent you from getting AIDS.
+Knowing if you are HIV positive or not will also help you make decisions about protecting yourself and others.

 How is HIV diagnosed?